EduarddoEscobar/node-db3-project/README.md

 In [SQL Try Editor at W3Schools.com](https://www.w3schools.com/Sql/tryit.asp?filename=trysql_select_top):

 - Find the number of shipments by each shipper.
+    SELECT count(*) as shipments,  s.ShipperName FROM Orders as o JOIN Shippers AS s ON o.shipperID = s.shipperID
+	GROUP BY s.shipperID
 - Find the top 5 best performing employees measured in number of orders.
 - Find the top 5 best performing employees measured in revenue.
 - Find the category that brings in the least revenue.